Shirakawa-go Food Guide: What to Eat, Where to Buy It & How to Fit It Into a Short Visit

 • There are no public trash cans in the village.
 If you buy food, plan to carry your rubbish with you or return containers and wrappers to the shop where you bought them.

 • Do not treat the village like a walking food market.
-It is better to step aside, eat near the shop or in an appropriate resting area, and then continue exploring.
+Step aside, eat near the shop or in an appropriate resting area, and then continue exploring.

 • Carry cash.
-Some larger restaurants and shops accept cards or e-payments, but smaller snack counters may still be cash only.
+Some larger restaurants and shops accept cards or digital payments, but smaller snack counters may still be cash only.
+Bring small bills and coins.

 • Eat earlier than feels necessary.
 In a short-visit destination, the best food decision is often the one you make before everyone else gets hungry.